The Secret of Dust and Ashes: How Embarrassment Elevates a Person to the Root of Creation

 Who was Avraham Avinu?
 Avraham is the root of creation.
 The Sages expound on the verse:

 Hashem created the entire world in the merit of Avraham Avinu.
-The Midrash in Yalkut Shimoni says that the world was also created in the merit of Yaakov and Yisrael, because every true tzaddik who reaches absolute nullification becomes Hashem's partner in creation.
+The Midrash in Yalkut Shimoni says that the world was also created in the merit of Yaakov and Yisrael, because every true tzaddik who reaches absolute self-nullification (bitul) becomes Hashem's partner in creation.

-When that Sotah woman stands humiliated before the eyes of all of Jerusalem and drinks the dust from beneath the Throne of Glory (the dust with which Hashem created the world), she ascends to the root of her soul.
-From the overwhelming shame of being stared at every second, she ascends to the very root of creation and becomes like Avraham Avinu.
+When that Sotah woman stands disgraced before the eyes of all Jerusalem and drinks the dust from under the Throne of Glory (the dust with which Hashem created the world), she ascends to the root of her soul.
+From the sheer shame of being stared at every second, she ascends to the very root of creation and becomes like Avraham Avinu.
 At that moment, the entire world stands in her merit, and she sweetens all the harsh judgments from upon the Jewish people.

 The Power of One Who Becomes "Ayin"

-When a person reaches such nullification and becomes dust and ashes, he turns into an entirely new creation.
+When a person reaches such bitul and becomes dust and ashes, he transforms into an entirely new creation.
 He receives the power to perform miracles, heal the sick, and protect the entire world.

 The Midrash relates regarding the era of Avraham Avinu:

-"Even ships sailing on the Great Sea were saved in the merit of Avraham."
+"Even ships that set sail on the great sea were saved in the merit of Avraham."

 During the time of Avraham Avinu, there was no disaster in the world.
 Not a single ship sank in the sea, no person died from illness, and all the barren women in the world were blessed with children.
-The Gemara explains that even ships carrying libation wine (used for idolatry) were saved, because an abundance of goods leads to lower prices globally, thus benefiting all of humanity.
+The Gemara explains that even ships carrying yayin nesech (libation wine) were saved, because an abundance of merchandise brings about a reduction in prices worldwide, and thus there is a benefit to all of humanity.
 Why did all this happen?
-Because Avraham merited the letter Hei of "behibar'am" (when they were created), the letter with which the world was created.
-He sanctified the breath of his mouth and reached absolute nullification.
+Because Avraham merited the letter Hei of "behibaram" (when they were created), the letter with which the world was created.
+He sanctified the breath of his mouth and reached absolute nullification (bitul).

 Part 2 of 3 — Lesson No. 14